INJURED BY DOG – PERSONAL INJURY ATTORNEYS

 Our client in that case could have been severely injured or killed in this personal injury accident caused by a dog.
 As it turns out, she luckily “only” suffered a compression fracture in her neck that required treatment and healing for about six months before she was back to normal.
 However, her medical bills as a result of being injured by these dogs were about $70,000.
 The insurance company initially denied the claim and our injured by a dog personal injury attorney had to initially sue the dog owner (the niece’s family).
 Fortunately, our dog attack lawyer was able to get the homeowner’s insurance company to eventually accept its responsibility and they paid the medical bills, plus additional compensation to our client for her pain and suffering.

-If you or a loved one are ever injured in an accident because of a dog, please call our office and speak to a personal injury lawyer for a free consultation.
+If you or a loved one are ever injured in an accident because of a dog, please call our office and speak to a personal injury attorney for a free consultation.
 Pam Rochlin and David Rochlin are personal injury lawyers in MN with 25 years’ experience successfully helping hundreds of people get full and fair compensation for their injuries.
 Our MN personal injury lawyers handle many dog injury and dog bite cases each year for children, workers bitten by a dog, and others injured by a dog or bitten by a dog.
 An experienced dog bite personal injury lawyer is important to help deal with complicated insurance issues and to make sure you are fully compensated for the injury, including scars and future treatment.
 If you have been injured in an accident by a dog and would like to speak with a personal injury lawyer, you can meet us at our offices in Edina Minnesota, Minneapolis, St. Louis Park, or Woodbury.
-If a dog accidentally injured you, our lawyers can also meet you at your home in St. Paul Minnesota, Roseville, Forest Lake, Roseville MN, Brooklyn Park, Brooklyn Center, Lino Lakes, Anoka MN, Maple Grove, Plymouth, Rogers, Chanhassen, Chaska, Apple Valley, Richfield MN, Bloomington Minnesota, Lakeville, Burnsville, and other cities throughout Minnesota.
-A personal injury lawyer with experience representing people injured by a dog will provide you with a free consultation and will answer your questions, and we never charge anything unless you are compensated for your injuries.
+If a dog accidentally injured you by pushing your down, or any other way, our lawyers can also meet you at your home in St. Paul Minnesota, Roseville, Forest Lake, Roseville MN, Brooklyn Park, Brooklyn Center, Lino Lakes, Anoka MN, Maple Grove, Plymouth, Rogers, Chanhassen, Chaska, Apple Valley, Richfield MN, Bloomington Minnesota, Lakeville, Burnsville, and other cities throughout Minnesota.
+A top personal injury lawyer with experience representing people injured by a dog will provide you with a free consultation and will answer your questions, and we never charge anything unless you are compensated for your injuries.